MrAwesome2127/TinyTopia/README.md

 ## Usage
 This page is for users looking to purchase a tiny home.

+Technologies used: typscript, react, vite, node, express, postgres and bun

 ## Contributing
 Team effort of Tim Velasquez, Ryan Bednar, Kassandra Peasly, Matt Unrein, Nathan Ebbesen, and Levi Frandsen